dnc1994/MiniJavaCF/doc/report.md

         | array
         ;

-We only have `rightValue` with assignments and method calls.
+We only have `rightValue` with **assignments** and **method calls**.

 Now the new grammar works.

 ### Scope Design

 Our task in the first pass of semantic analysis is to build a AST-like tree to store all the information we need for later use.
 In the context of MiniJava, the hierarchy is quite simple: `top level -> class -> method`.
 We could do it naively, defining a `Class` class and a `Method` class to do whatever they need to do.
-However, here we choose to have some level of abstraction for better maintainability and scalability.
+However, here we choose to **have some level of abstraction for better maintainability and scalability**.

 Classes and methods share two commonalities: 1) they are both symbols; 2) they both define a scope.
 Therefore, we define a class `Symbol` and an interface `Scope`.
-Then we let `Class` and `Method` inherit from `Symbol` and implements methods in `Scope`:
+Then we **let `Class` and `Method` inherit from `Symbol` and implements methods in `Scope`**:

     public class Class extends Symbol implements Scope {
         // ...